Polymet Mining : Supreme Court denies opponents' appeal on supplemental EIS decision for PolyMet project | MarketScreener

+Supreme Court denies opponents' appeal on supplemental EIS decision for PolyMet project

-Poly Met Mining, Inc., a wholly-owned subsidiary of PolyMet Mining Corp. (together “PolyMet” or the “company”) TSX: POM; NYSE American: PLM, reports the Minnesota State Supreme Court today declined to hear a petition for review by environmental groups to a lower court decision regarding the environmental review for the NorthMet copper-nickel-precious metals project.
+St. Paul, Minn.
+August 20, 2019 - Poly Met Mining, Inc., a wholly-owned subsidiary of PolyMet Mining Corp. (together 'PolyMet' or the 'company') TSX: POM; NYSE American: PLM, reports the Minnesota State Supreme Court today declined to hear a petition for review by environmental groups to a lower court decision regarding the environmental review for the NorthMet copper-nickel-precious metals project.

 Two environmental groups had petitioned the court for review of a unanimous May 28, 2019 Court of Appeals decision that upheld the scope of the environmental review prepared for the NorthMet Project by the Minnesota Department of Natural Resources and rejected the groups' request for the agency to prepare a supplemental Environmental Impact Statement.